Great Things at UDM

-University of Detroit Mercy’s College of Engineering & Science hosted its first Undergraduate and Graduate Research Symposium, Nov.
-1, 2013 in the Engineering Building High Bay.
-The event showcased student research in the College and raised greater awareness of the engineering and science fields to Detroit area high school students.
+University of Detroit Mercy’s College of Engineering & Science hosted its first Undergraduate and Graduate Research Symposium in November 2013 to showcase student research in the College and raise greater awareness of the engineering and science fields to Detroit area high school students.
 The event was attended by over 150 visiting high school students, over 100 E&S students presenting 60 research posters, and over 100 guests and alumni.

 The College now offers a Master of Environmental Engineering and a new minor in Computer Science.
 Also, three new five-year programs were implemented:

 - Bachelor of Robotics and Mechatronic Systems Engineering/Master of Electrical Computer Engineering